fdeblasio/pokeemerald-expansion/notes.md

 - Maybe add Brendan/May/Maxie/Archie/admins/Winstrate rematches in Battle Frontier?
 - Try to get every Pokemon in Pokedex in at least one rematch?
 - Trainer customization:
-    - All rematches should have consistent values (gender, IVs (unless maxed), etc.)
+    - All rematches should have consistent values (gender, IVs (unless maxed but only > level 50), etc.)
     - Calvin could have a good Nature/EV
     - Leaders would have optimal Abilities/EVs/IVs/Natures
 - Use Good Ruby's palette shifting to give trainers more unique looks